justin-hale/moonfall-recaps/content/sessions/session-2.md

 The party is in the dwarven city of **High Forge**, a place with strict rules.
 Foreigners are generally restricted to the **Market Ward** unless they have paperwork or sponsorship.
 The Market Ward is full of inns, traders, bars, and entertainment venues—and hosts the city’s underground racing scene.
 ### 🎸 Act I: The Rock Show & Social Hub
 - **Location**: A raucous rock venue in the Market Ward.
-- **Hellasana** has picked up a late-night performance slot.
+- **Helisanna** has picked up a late-night performance slot.
 The crowd is small but energetic, and she becomes a local sensation for the night, gathering an impromptu fan club.
 - **Bru** assists with technical support, tearing down gear and lamenting poor-quality stage setup by the prior act.
 - **Silas** negotiates a lucrative performance contract with the venue while holding a mysterious briefcase full of gold.
 ### 🏁 Act II: Elspeth’s Underground Racing Comeback